Archery for Beginners: How to Get Started

 Question #2: Archery can be safe AS LONG AS THERE IS A PARENT OR GUARDIAN AROUND, WHO KNOWS WHAT HE/SHE IS DOING, AND IS PAYING CLOSE ATTENTION.

-We gave you the old “full caps” treatment there, because we want to be very clear: archery can be a safe sport for kids, but they NEED PROPER SUPERVISION (we just went full caps again; sorry).
+We gave you the old “full caps” treatment there.
+We want to be very clear: archery can be a safe sport for kids, but they NEED PROPER SUPERVISION (we just went full caps again; sorry).

 So, yes—archery can most definitely be a safe and rewarding sport for kids, but only when proper safety rules are followed.